influxdata/google-deployment-manager-influxdb-enterprise/packer/README.md

 # InfluxDB Enterprise Image Build

-__PLEASE USE OFFICIAL INFLUXDB DEPLOYMENT TEMPLATES AVAILABLE IN GCP MARKETPLACE!__
+__USE THE OFFICIAL INFLUXDB DEPLOYMENT TEMPLATES AVAILABLE IN GCP MARKETPLACE (recommend)__

-**Note:** The official supported version of the InfluxDB Enterprise deployment is available by subscribing to the GCP Marketplace on your GCP account.
+**Note:** The official supported version of the InfluxDB Enterprise software deployment is available by subscribing to the GCP Marketplace on your GCP account.
 It is not necessary to build your own images.
 [InfluxDB Enterprise (Official Version)](https://console.cloud.google.com/marketplace/details/influxdata-public/influxdb-enterprise-vm?q=influxdb).

 ## Building the images